 Discourage the rezoning of residentially zoned properties in residential neighborhood areas to commercial zoning.

-Land use decisions should support stability in the historic pockets identified on the Amenities and Infrastructure Improvements maps and should support the continued use or adaptive-reuse of existing structures that contribute to the essential character of Midtown.
+Land Use Recommendation #4: Land use decisions should support the continued use or adaptive-reuse of existing structures that contribute to the essential character of Midtown.

 Inventory and designate identified landmarks and districts in the Midtown area.